Lenovo Brand World

 Event design system

-This section provides guidance, downloadable templates and examples on two key components: the key visual and the event wordmark.
+This section includes guidance, templates, and examples for two key elements: Event key visuals and Event wordmarks.

 Key visual